-With an impact analysis you hope to unearth the layers and levels that the change will effect.
-Just like tossing a pebble into a pond, projects cause ripples that are carried far beyond the initial splash.
+With an impact analysis you hope to unearth the layers and levels that change will effect.
+Just like tossing a pebble into a pond, projects cause ripples that carry beyond the initial splash.

-An impact analysis is an early-phase assessment to identify all stakeholders, their needs, their awareness, and their insight into the project – these people are not only sponsors and customers, but the people you want to invite people into the change.
-Inviting people in develops deeper commitment, understanding, and ownership to the change they will work and live within.
+An impact analysis is an early-phase assessment to unearth all stakeholders, their needs, their awareness, and their insight into the project – these people are not only sponsors and customers, but the people you want to invite people into the change.
+Invitation develops deeper commitment, understanding, and ownership to the change they will work and live within.
 Involvement impacts success.

 Participation is the difference between getting a project done and getting a project accomplished.
 This is the beginning of risk management: managing the scope is managing the risk.

 This blog and link to the downloadable and customizable Impact Analysis template coincides with slides 28 – 34 of the blog and eBook.